YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 Users need to install the following packages and add them to specific paths according to your CMakeLists.txt file.

 1. cmake version 3.12 or greater
-2. Basic matrix library, Armadillo: http://arma.sourceforge.net/
+2. Basic matrix library, Eigen: https://eigen.tuxfamily.org/dox/
 3. Intel Math Kernel Library (MKL): https://software.intel.com/en-us/mkl
 4. Fastest Fourier Transform in the West (FFTW): http://www.fftw.org/
 (Optional) OpenMP

 We tested our code on Ubuntu Linux.
 Main steps for installation are listed:
 MKL install for ubuntu： https://blog.csdn.net/huang826336127/article/details/78759506#commentBox
-Basic matrix liv Armadillo：https://blog.csdn.net/fiona_ffflll/article/details/40661535
-fftw3：root@sudo apt-get install fftw3 fftw3-dev pkg-config
+Eigen is head_only library, you only need to include specific head file. fftw3：root@sudo apt-get install fftw3 fftw3-dev pkg-config

 OpenBLAS:if u already get the git account number.do following: